-Flushes the given name from the view's DNS cache and, if applicable, from the view's nameserver address database or bad-server cache.
+Flushes the given name from the server's DNS cache and, if applicable, from the server's nameserver address database or bad-server cache.

-flushtree name[view]
+flushtree name [view]

-Flushes the given name, and all of its subdomains, from the view's DNS cache.
-Note that this does not affect he server's address database or bad-server cache.
+Flushes the given name, and all of its subdomains, from the server's DNS cache, the address database, and the bad server cache.